Marrella

-Marrella is an extinct genus of marrellomorph arthropod known from the middle Cambrian Burgess Shale of British Columbia.
-It is the most common animal represented in the Burgess Shale, with tens of thousands of specimens collected.
+Marrella is an extinct genus of marrellomorph arthropod known from the Middle Cambrian of North America and Asia.
+It is the most common animal represented in the Burgess Shale of British Columbia, Canada, with tens of thousands of specimens collected.
 Much rarer remains are also known from deposits in China.

 History

 Marrella was the first fossil collected by Charles Doolittle Walcott from the Burgess Shale, in 1909.
 Walcott described Marrella informally as a "lace crab" and described it more formally as an odd trilobite.
 It was later reassigned to the now defunct class Trilobitoidea in the Treatise on Invertebrate Paleontology.
 In 1971, Whittington undertook a thorough redescription of the animal and, on the basis of its legs, gills and head appendages, concluded that it was neither a trilobite, nor a chelicerate, nor a crustacean.

 Marrella is one of several unique arthropod-like organisms found in the Burgess Shale.
 Other examples are Opabinia and Yohoia.
 The unusual and varied characteristics of these creatures were startling at the time of discovery.
 The fossils, when described, helped to demonstrate that the soft-bodied Burgess fauna was more complex and diverse than had previously been anticipated.